 Data isn't a thing that's easy for the average person to grasp.
 While some can look through a spreadsheet and instinctively find the information they need within a mass of figures, the rest of us need a little help, and that's where data visualisation can be a real help.

 For the designer, the challenge is not only in rendering a set of data in an informative way, but also in presenting it so that it that stands out from the mass of competing data streams.

 One of the best ways to get your message across is to use a visualisation to quickly draw attention to the key messages, and by presenting data visually, it's also possible to uncover surprising patterns and observations that wouldn't be apparent from looking at stats alone.
 And nowadays, there's plenty of free graphic design software to help you do just that.

 As author, data journalist and information designer David McCandless said in his TED talk: "By visualising information, we turn it into a landscape that you can explore with your eyes, a sort of information map.
 And when you're lost in information, an information map is kind of useful."

 There are many different ways of telling a story, but everything starts with an idea.
-So to help you get started we've rounded up 20 of the most awesome data visualisation tools available on the web.
+So to help you get started we've rounded up some of the most awesome data visualisation tools available on the web.

 09. Modest Maps